WilliamV1503/Duration-Adjusted-Bond-Returns/README.md

 ## Corporate Bond Duration-Matched Treasury Pricing Notebook
 This notebook calculates corporate bond prices and corresponding duration-matched Treasury prices.
 The sample is constructed from merging transaction data from TRACE with bond issue data from Mergent (FISD).
 The sample of transactions spans from July 2002 - March 2024.

 The framework presented in the notebook currently supports corporate bullet bonds satisfying the filtering criteria suggested by van Binsbergen, Nozawa, & Schwert (2023).
 The methodology proposed by van Binsbergen & Schwert (2021) for pricing duration-matched synthetic Treasuries is also implemented.
 The Nelson-Siegel-Svensson instantaneous forward zero-coupon yield curve model and parameters published by Gürkaynak, Sack, & Wright (2006) are used to discount the cash flows for the synthetic Treasuries.
+The ISDA 30U/360 US day count convention is used for corporate bonds and the ISDA Actual/Actual day count convention is used for synthetic Treasuries.

 Although transaction data is at the day-level, the framework uses continuous discounting to accomodate potential intraday implementations.
 Initially, a continuously compounded interest accrual method was used.
 However, a linear (street convention) interest accrual function best reduced the error between dirty prices (implied by TRACE reported yields or estimated from clean price + accrued interest) and yields (reported by TRACE or extracted from estimated dirty prices).
 The best errors were as follows (analysis also included in notebook):
 - Dirty Price Mean Absolute Error: $0.88